What is obsessive-compulsive personality disorder?

 - They find it hard to express their feelings.

 - They have difficulty forming and maintaining close relationships with others.

 - They’re hardworking, but their obsession with perfection can make them inefficient.

 - They often feel righteous, indignant, and angry.

 - They can experience anxiety that occurs with depression.

-OCPD is often confused with the anxiety disorder obsessive-compulsive disorder (OCD) because the terms sound similar.
-However, they are not related.
+OCPD is often confused with an anxiety disorder called obsessive-compulsive disorder (OCD).
+However, they aren’t the same.

-A person with OCPD has no idea that his or her thought processes are problematic.
-The person believes that his or her way of thinking and doing things is the only “correct” way, and that everyone else is “wrong.”
+People with OCPD have no idea that there’s anything wrong with the way they think or behave.
+They believe that their way of thinking and doing things is the only correct way and that everyone else is wrong.

 - perfectionism to the point that it impairs the ability to finish tasks

 - extreme attention to detail